juju-solutions/layer-cwr/README.md

 ## Build on Release

-If you want to drive your releases using tags directly from github, call the `build-on-release` juju action.
+If you want to drive your releases using tags directly from github, call the `cwr-charm-tag` juju action.
 This job has the same set of parameters as above but the ending jenkins job will build/test/push your charm only if you add a tag to your github repository.
 Note that calling this action with "repo-access" set to poll you will see as many initial jenkins job executions